The Link Between Drinking Alcohol And Anxiety

 Anxiety can be the cause of a myriad of other concerns, such as seclusion and delusion, or it can be a symptom of another issue entirely, such as an issue within the gut.
 Certain foods and drinks can exacerbate the symptoms of anxiety, while others can aid in quelling anxious feelings.

-Alcohol can contribute to the symptoms of anxiety and may be a key factor in understanding your anxiety.
+Alcohol can contribute to or exacerbate symptoms of anxiety.
+Understanding the relationship between this substance and mental health can be important for overall well-being.
 Learn how anxiety and alcohol use are connected and what resources are available to support you when anxious feelings arise.

 Getty